qizhenkang/myEnglish/README.md

 This is _Zhenkang_[^1]'s English learning footprint.

-Until recently, I have not realised English is the window to the colorful world and I haven't totally open it.
+Until recently, I have not realized English is the window to the colorful world and I haven't totally open it.
 So, I decided to do something to re-understand the world.

 ## Some resources on the internet